gitparth12/mary-take-home/solution.md

 implement a simple function that splits the ocr document by the page numbers.
 Finally, I'll write a function that reads the ocr document, splits it, and then iteratively provides each page to gemini.
 It will then take all of that output and write it to a .jsonl file.
+Since we already have the pages, I plan to add the page number to each row of the dataset.
+Might help with SFT.